daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 Your future self shares your stats, so any damage that either of you takes applies to the same stat Pools.
 If your future self is killed, you and your future self disappear in the third round (as normal) and you reappear, dead, in the fourth round.
 Neither you nor your future self can use Time Loop again until you reappear as your future self in the fourth round.
 Action.

-{{< hint info >}}
+> [!NOTE]
-In effect, Time Loop lets "you" take an action on the round you use it, two actions on the second round, and zero actions on the third round, and then you're back to normal after that.
+> In effect, Time Loop lets "you" take an action on the round you use it, two actions on the second round, and zero actions on the third round, and then you're back to normal after that.
-{{< /hint >}}

 **Time Travel (10+ Intellect points):** You and up to three willing characters you choose within immediate range travel to a point in time that you specify when you use this ability.
 The point in time must be within ten years of the present.
 For each level of Effort applied, you can travel ten more years or bring three more creatures with you.
 When you appear in the new moment in time, you do so in the same position you were in when you used this ability.
 Upon arriving at your temporal destination, you and the other time travelers are stunned for one minute.
 In order to return to your original time, you must use this ability again.
 Action.